colekettler/generator-flask-api/README.md

 Your starting point.
 You can pass the application name as an argument, if you want to mix things up.

-You'll make exciting choices, like your versioning scheme and URL structure.
+You'll make exciting choices, like your database flavor, versioning scheme, and URL structure.
 It'll even install your Python dependencies with Pip - swanky.

 ```
 yo flask-api pretty-fly-for-an-api